gavi210/SMaE_Exercise/Code/README.md

 locations or already have been reviewed using an automatic tool.
 It was decided that the students look at a small project available on Github.
 After a search for a suitable project it was decided to look at the source code available at: https://github.com/rajyash1904/ATM-Machine

-This Project simulates an Automated Teller Machine.
+This project simulates an Automated Teller Machine.
 Information of the customers taken into account are: **Account Number**, **Password**, and **Bank Account**.
 Operations supported by the ATM are:  **withdraw**, **deposit**, **view account balance** and **transfer funds**.
 The ATM is composed by three simple classes:
-- **Account**: It provides attributes and methods to support user operations (withdraw, deposit, balance's view and transfer funds).
+- **Account** provides attributes and methods to support user operations (withdraw, deposit, balance's view and transfer funds).
-- **ATM**: It is the main project entry point.
+- **ATM** is the main project entry point.
-- **OptionMenu**: It supports the user interaction with the ATM machine.
+- **OptionMenu** supports the user interaction with the ATM machine.
 The interaction is done via simple command line interface.

 ## Files under Review
 Since the project is very simple, objective of the review would be to review the implementation of all the two above mentioned classes, which encapsule functionality: